 - Never, ever dive into a pool, regardless of whether you can see the bottom or not.
 Pools are always jumped into feet first and only after ascertaining that there is sufficient depth and no underwater obstacles (sunken trees for example).
 The hike leader will give you permission to jump when he is satisfied that the jump is safe.
 There are too many cases of quadraplegics who dived into pools to take this risk.

 - Don’t spread out.
 It is very easy to slip on wet rocks and fall.
-If you are too far ahead or behind no-one will know that you have fallen (possibly unconscious into water).
-It takes a very short time to drown.
-Always stay in visual contact of the main body and wait patiently for everyone to catch up.
-If you are behind, ask for everyone to wait while you catch up.
+If you are too far ahead or behind no-one will know that you have fallen .You should kloof with a buddy so that even if you fall behind, you are not alone.

 - Be careful of your footing.
-Rocks can be slippery and it is easy to fall.
+Rocks can be unexpectedly slippery and it is easy to fall.
 Rocks can also shift underfoot so what appears to be a stable rock can easily shift.
-In at least one case we know of a boulder rolled on top of someone, injuring them seriously and for life.

 - Sunblock is absolutely critical.
 The sun reflects off the water and you will get severely burnt if you do not put sunblock on and reapply it at frequent intervals.
 A hat is also essential but will not prevent you getting burnt because of reflected glare.